zth/vscode-rescript-relay/README.md

 Here's a list of features (in no particular order of importance or scope size) that I'd like to add support for at some point:

 - "Diagnostics" like notifying the user about custom scalars that don't have proper definition in `relay.config.js`
-- Autosetup ReScriptRelay in a project via VSCode (install packages, setup `bsconfig.json`, add needed files, etc)
+- Autosetup RescriptRelay in a project via VSCode (install packages, setup `bsconfig.json`, add needed files, etc)
 - Code action for inserting the `@connection` directive
 - Tie the extension together with the docs much more.
 Make it easy to open the relevant part of the docs depending on what you're doing.